isl-org/FastGlobalRegistration/readme.md

 #define TUPLE_MAX_CNT		300		// Maximum tuple numbers.
 ```

 To use a different feature.
 Change **DIM_FPFH** to the dimension of the feature and write corresponding feature in the binary input file.
+Re-compile the project and run it.

 **MAX_CORR_DIST** determines when the optimization will stop.
 In general, **MAX_CORR_DIST * diameter_of_model** should be set close to the threshold used to determine if a point pair is a match in global space.
 If you don't know how to set it, start with the default value **0.025**.